Home · Property Management · Renting Out a New Build

 Appoint your property manager

-Lock in your manager during the final few months of construction.
-They can prepare your listing copy, schedule professional photography, and have a marketing plan ready to go the day landscaping is finished.
+Lock them in during the final few months of construction.
+They can prepare your listing copy, book the professional photography, and have a marketing plan ready to go the day landscaping finishes.

 Handover

-Your property manager can collect keys directly from the builder, perform a compliance walkthrough, and start the leasing process.
-You do not need to be present.
+Your property manager can collect the keys directly from the builder, do a compliance walkthrough, and kick off the leasing process.
+You don't have to be there.

 Pre-listing